 “My daughter had to see this guy, who sexually assaulted her, who made her feel this uncomfortable every day,” said Wendy’s father.

-Wendy is now suing the district claiming they failed to protect her.
+Wendy filed a lawsuit against the district in December, also claiming the district failed to protect her.

 “They basically give this guy a platform to do this,” said her attorney Mark Hirsch.
 “They dropped the ball 100 percent.”